Associate Professor of Public Relations

 - Strategic Communication

-Dr. Browning serves as the curriculum coordinator for the PR major, teaching several undergraduate and graduate courses in the PR sequence.
+Dr. Browning teaches several undergraduate and graduate courses in the PR sequence.
 He co-authored the textbook Writing for Public Relations and Strategic Communication, to which he brings over a decade of experience teaching persuasive writing.

 Outside the classroom, Browning serves as associate editor of the Journal of Public Relations Research, the field’s preeminent academic journal.
 He is also the co-founder and director of IU’s Strategic Communication Research Lab, a collaborative effort among students and faculty to produce high-quality, original scholarship.